What Is Glass?

 - i) Photochromatic – which is able to sense light.

-- ii) Thermochromatic – which can since temperature and heat.
+- ii) Thermochromatic – which can sense temperature and heat.

 - iii) Electrochromatic- transparency of electrochromatic glass can be controlled by an electrical switch.